-- Tow chains (or tow ropes) are installed at each loop position and attach to the adjacent trolleys through the hole at the lower corner of the car body.
-The chain (or rope) must not be twisted. - 2.
-Tow chains are secured in place by bending the "S" hook closed. - 3.
-Tow ropes fasten with a shackle and removable pin.
+- H.1 Tow chains (or tow ropes) are installed at each loop position and attach to the adjacent trolleys thru the hole at the lower corner of the car body.
+The chain (or rope) must not be twisted. - H.2 Tow chains are secured in place by bending the "S" hook loop closed. - H.3 Tow ropes fasten with a shackle and removable pin.

-Tow Arm: (Required for Two Trolley - Figure 4)
+TOW ARM (Required for Tow Trolley-Figure 4)

-- 1. The tow arm is a device to transmit motion from the customer's crane or hoist to the tow trolley of the system. - 2.
-The tow arm must protrude through the rectangular tube far enough to absorb any lateral movement.
-Clearance within the tube of 1.0" minimum vertically and 0.2" minimum horizontally will compensate for small vertical and larger lateral movements. - 3.
-Check tow arm movement throughout the total system travel to insure it does not pull the tow trolley and there are no upward or downward forces transmitted to the tow trolley.
+- J.1 The tow arm is a device to transmit motion from the customer's crane or hoist to the tow trolley of the system. - J.2 The tow arm must protrude thru the rectangular tube far enough to absorb any lateral movement.
+Clearance within the tube of 1.0" minimum vertically and 0.2" minimum horizontally will compensate for small vertical and larger lateral movements. - J.3 Check tow arm movement throughout the total system travel to insure it does not pull the tow trolley and there are no upward or downward forces transmitted to the tow trolley.

-Tension Ropes: (For Pendant Stations - Figure 5)
+TENSION ROPES (For Pendant Stations-Figure 5)

-- 1. Tension ropes are used to hang a push-button control below the junction box of a control unit trolley. - 2.
-Eye bolts or loops at one end of the tension ropes fasten to the lower mounting flange of the junction box. - 3.
-The other end fastens to the top of the push-button control. - 4.
-The electric cable must be long enough to zigzag between the tension ropes every few feet to form a lattice arrangement.
+- K.1 Tension ropes are used to hang a push-button control below the junction box of a control unit trolley. - K.2 Eye bolts or loops at one end of the tension ropes fasten to the lower mounting flange of the junction box. - K.3 The other end fastens to the top of the push-button control. - K.4 The electric cable must be long enough to zigzag between the tension ropes every few feet to form a lattice arrangement.
 The cable must not be wrapped around the tension ropes or vice versa.
-Secure electric cable to tension ropes with electrical tape or nylon ties. - 5.
-A strain relief watertight cable gland assembly is required whenever tension ropes are not utilized.
+Secure electric cable to tension ropes with electrical tape or nylon ties. - K.5 A strain relief watertight cable gland assembly is required whenever tension ropes are not utilized.